mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 The following preferences provide options for how and when the Device / Phone will *vibrate* on certain actions.

+.. contents:: In this Section
+    :depth: 1
+    :local:
+    :class: in-this-section

 Haptic Feedback (Vibration)
 '''''''''''''''''''''''''''''''''''